 A 1 mile flat walk with no stiles, taking you through Leominster town centre.

-Alternatively, hard copies of these leaflets, as well as many others, can be picked up from Leominster Tourist Information Centre.
+Alternatively, hard copies of these leaflets, as well as many others, can be picked up from Leominster Information Centre.